csci338/fall2024/pages/_assignments/lab05.md

 ```
 * If your version of Node is less than version 18x, talk to Sarah.
 * If Node.js is not installed, follow the installation instructions for your respective OS
-* Otherwise, skip down to Exercise 7
+* Otherwise, skip down to 7

 ### Installation Instructions